mhingston/keystone-cli/README.md

 keystone run decompose-problem -i problem="Add caching to the API" -i context="Node/Bun service"
 ```

-The sub-workflows are used by the top-level workflows, but can be run directly if you want just one phase.
+Sub-workflows are used by the top-level workflows, but can be run directly if you want just one phase.

 ---